Deep breathing and water can eliminate the pain associated with a migraine headache—without drugs. Magnesium & green tea aid long-term prevention.

 The first time I had a migraine, I had no idea what was happening.
 Suddenly there was a bright jagged line in my field of vision.
 If I closed my eyes, it was still there.
 And it kept getting larger!

 Later, I would find out that migraine occurs in the brain, rather than eyes.
 And it’s temporary, rather than some kind of long-term threat to my vision.
 (Whew!)
 But man, can it ever be painful.

 Breathing and water can eliminate the pain associated with migraines, and magnesium can help to prevent them.
 Other than that, you need to know how to avoid the triggers and how to give yourself some first aid.

 Avoiding the Triggers

-The main trigger for me is bright lights.
+The main trigger for me is bright lights, and cold.
 If I have a bright light in my eyes, especially if I have been a consuming excessive amounts of caffeine in recent days, that’s when a migraine tends to start.

 A little bit of mindfulness goes a long way, here.
 Once you’ve had a migraine, it’s hard to forget the feeling.
 When a migraine is coming on, and you recognize the feeling, take preventative action immediately.

 For me, the feeling I get is around the corners of the eyes.
 So the first step is get your eyes out of the bright light that is most likely triggering the reaction.
 Then take as many of the First Aid remedies as you need to start feeling good again.